zachaa/python-challenge/README.md

 # Challenge 3 - Python

-This repo contains two python scripts, in the PyBank and PyPoll directories, to generate reports found in the analysis directories.
+This repo contains two python scripts, in the PyBank and PyPoll directories, to generate .txt reports found in the analysis directories for each script.

 ## PyBank
 The PyBank script reads the `budget_data.csv` file and calculates the change in profit/losses per month.
 When finished, it outputs a report to the terminal and [PyBank_analysis.txt](PyBank/analysis/PyBank_analysis.txt) giving the following data: